 To give you an all-inclusive audio experience, these upward-firing speakers use surround sound devices.
-These speakers were designed to bounce sound off the ceiling and create a 3D effect.
+Multiple speakers were designed to bounce sound off the ceiling and create a 3D effect.

-We would not recommend this placement if you have an advanced sound system such as Dolby Atmos soundbars that are first-rate.
+We would not recommend this best placement of the soundbar if you have an advanced sound system such as Dolby Atmos soundbars that are first-rate.

-While it is possible to mount a soundbar vertically in rare cases, it is not recommended.
+While it is possible to mount a soundbars vertically in rare cases, it is not recommended.
 Soundbars are designed to project sound in one direction or in a certain way.

-A soundbar can be rotated 90 degrees to the side of the left, and the right and left channels of the soundbar may sound like they are coming directly from the ceiling and floor.
+A soundbar can be rotated 90 degrees to the side of the left, and the right and left channels of the soundbar may sound coming directly from the ceiling and floor.

-This would, of course, ruin the audio experience.
+This would, of course, ruin the sound experience.

 Mounting a soundbar vertically, as mentioned previously, is possible.
 This should only be done as a last resort or if all other options have failed.